duckduckgo/native-github-asana-sync/README.md

 - `find-asana-task-id` searches in the PR description for an Asana Task, given a prefix
 - `post-comment-asana-task` to post a comment in an Asana task
 - `get-asana-task-permalink` to get the permalink for a given Asana Task ID
+- `mark-asana-task-complete` to mark an Asana task as complete or incomplete

 ### Create Asana task from Github Issue